Ada-Developers-Academy/core-unit-2/api-6-testing/using-tests.md

 Let's confirm that our test now fails:

 ![Screenshot of pytest test result: test_get_one_book fails because of AssertionError, which checks if 418 is equal to 200](../assets/api-6-testing/api-6-testing_broken-get-books.png)
+_Fig.
+After running pytest we can see that 1 test was found and failed with an unexpected status code._

 The test fails!
 We can read through these test failures and see that our test _expected_ a status code of `200`, but _actually_ got status `418`.